octo-technology/OpenTezos/docs/contribute/baker.md

 In short, delegation is much better for an average user.
 Yes, Tezos bakers get slightly more staking rewards.
 Still, they pay for hosting; they spend time maintaining a node, and they have a risk of losing money on double baking (e.g., if the node was misconfigured).
 Thus, delegation is the most preferred and safe way for an average user to participate in Tezos staking.

 ## How to delegate?
 Most wallet (e.g. [Atomex](https://atomex.me/), [Exodus](https://www.exodus.com/), etc.) offer built-in delegation, making the whole process very simple.
-Just open the wallet, select your XTZ balance, click delegate and choose a baker from the list.
+Just open the wallet, select your Tez balance, click delegate and choose a baker from the list.

 ![](../../static/img/contribute/delegate.gif)
-<small className="figure">FIGURE 1: Delegating your XTZ on _Atomex_.</small>
+<small className="figure">FIGURE 1: Delegating your Tez on _Atomex_.</small>

 That's it.
 The only thing you should worry about is choosing an excellent and reliable Tezos baker or delegation service.